Capri Privacy Policy

 This Practice follows the Guidelines on Privacy in the Private Health Sector developed by the Office of the Federal Privacy Commissioner.
 This means that your personal health information is kept private and secure.

 You have access to the information contained in your medical record.
 We believe that sharing information is important for good communication between you and your doctor and for good health care.
 Information in your record can be provided to you by way of an accurate and up to date summary of your care, for instance if you are moving away and are transferring to a new doctor.
-Do not hesitate to ask your doctor if you want a summary of your care for any reason.
+Do not hesitate to ask your doctor if you want a summary of your care that will include medications & allergies.
 If you request a summary or direct access to your full medical record your doctor may need to take out any information provided by others on a confidential basis.
-Your doctor will also need to consider the risk of any physical or mental harm to you or any other person, which may result from disclosure of your health information.
+(Your doctor will also need to consider the risk of any physical or mental harm to you or any other person, which may result from disclosure of your health information).

 There are sometimes circumstances in which access may be denied however you will be advised of the reasons if this is the case.
 In most circumstances, however, your doctor will be pleased to provide a full explanation of the health summary or medical record provided.